garrethmcdaid/python-toy-encryption/rsa/README.md

 However, for anyone else, finding the value of PHI(F) would be very difficult, because they don't know the component Primes of F. In a real world situation, where very large numbers would be used, someone who wanted to obtain the
-Prime Factorization of F would have to expand enormous computing resources, to the point where doing do would make no sense.
+Prime Factorization of F would have to expend enormous computing resources, and even then, resolving the Prime Factorization would take years.

 Alice now has a value, PHI(F) that only she can compute easily, but no one else can.
 She can now leverage this to complete the RSA framework.